gamcil/clinker/README.md

   -h, --help            show this help message and exit

 Alignment options:
+  -na, --no_align       Do not align clusters
   -i IDENTITY, --identity IDENTITY
-                        Minimum alignment sequence identity
+                        Minimum alignment sequence identity -j JOBS, --jobs JOBS  Number of alignments to run in parallel (0 to use the number of CPUs)

 Output options:
+  -s SESSION, --session SESSION
+                        Path to clinker session
+  -ji JSON_INDENT, --json_indent JSON_INDENT
-  -f, --force           Overwrite previous output file -o OUTPUT, --output OUTPUT
+                        Number of spaces to indent JSON -f, --force           Overwrite previous output file -o OUTPUT, --output OUTPUT
                         Save alignments to file